Zeeeepa/xyops/docs/data-structures.md

 ## Alert.modified

-The Epoch timestamp when the alert was last modified.
+The Unix timestamp when the alert was last modified.

 ## Alert.created

-The Epoch timestamp when the alert was created.
+The Unix timestamp when the alert was created.

 ## Alert.revision